Doug17i/Def-Hunter/README.md

 #### Experimental Setup

-We use the following hyper-parameters to train our Def-Hunter model
+We use the following hyper-parameters to train our DEF-Hunter model

 - `batch_size` = 32
 - `num_epochs` = 10